stgraber/lxd-github-actions/README.md

 This will start an initial set of 10 instances.

 # What's next
 Currently, the instances will just go away once they're done processing a job, so you'll have to keep adding more with `./spawn`.
 This isn't ideal but can be scripted around easily enough.

-In the future, it'd be better to have a more complex script or program which keeps track of instances, can check how many are ready, how many are in use and re-plenish the pool so that there always are a couple of instances ready up to a maximum that the system can handle.
+There's also the issue of the TOKEN being somewhat short lived, so eventually, you'll have to run `./prepare` again with a new token.

+To address that, it'd be great to:
+ - Write a daemon process that manages all this
+ - Have the daemon ensure a pool of available instances up to a maximum
+ - Move the registration logic to the daemon, have it use the Github API to generate one-time tokens and pass those into the instance
+ - Have the daemon enforce maximum job run time and cleanup any instance that exceeds it or that's otherwise broken in some way

+Other future improvements could include:
+ - Automatic update/re-generation of the base instances
+ - Ability to pull in standard Github Actions images

+This initial work was really all done in a few hours to see how easy it is to run some self-hosted Github Actions runners now that the Actions API properly support ephemeral test runners (was blocked on https://github.com/actions/runner/issues/510 for a long time).

+Anyone interested is very much encouraged to get in touch and contribute!